gyilmaz/lfcs-notes/docs/operatingsystem.md

 * `which sudo` then  `journalctl /bin/sudo/` instead of taling or using grep
 * `journalctl -p` <tab> <tab>
 * `journalctl -p info -g '^b'` to see info logs begin with b
 * `journalctl -S 02:00` since option to set start time
+* `journalctl -S 02:00 -U 02:30` until time also can be passed
+* `journalctl -b 0` this option displays current boot if journallogs to be saved `mkdir /var/logs/journal` can be created
+* `last` or `lastlog` to show who login

 ### Signal